Our Teaching Team

 Stephanie Aldrich (she/her/hers), RYT-500

 Stephanie brings an impressive knowledge of proper alignment, injury prevention, and strength building into her classes.
 She enjoys watching students learn to use breath and movement as a way to find a space of quiet within.
-Stephanie is a 300-hour certified teacher who continues to find inspiration through learning on a regular basis.
+Stephanie is a 500-hour certified teacher who continues to find inspiration through learning on a regular basis.

-Nancy Fallon (she/her/hers), RYT 200
+Nancy Fallon (she/her/hers), RYT 500

 Nancy specializes in teaching yoga & mindfulness to support mental wellbeing.
 In her “day job” Nancy works as a licensed chiropractic assistant, which has informed her teaching ten-fold in terms of the relationship between physical pain and mental health.
 In her teaching, Nancy marries the ancient wisdom of Traditional Chinese Medicine and yogic philosophy with contemporary sports medicine research to facilitate a deep integration of mind, body, and spirit within her students.
 Expect a journey of self-discovery: while Nancy’s teaching is gentle and empathetic, she will nudge you to explore the hidden corners of your heart in the name of uncovering the True-Self.
 Nancy holds additional training in yin yoga, yoga for athletes, and trauma-informed yoga.

-La Stone, RYT-200
+La Stone, RYT-500

 I'm La, a life coach through yoga.
 External communications for organizations is my career.
 Inner communications through yoga is my calling.
 RYT-200 certified, I teach a variety of yoga classes including beginner, gentle, chair, and yin for local yoga studios and corporations with employees worldwide.
 My worldview has been shaped by traveling North America, South America, the United Kingdom, and Africa.
 These experiences unite on my yoga mat where breathing, postures, and mindfulness meet.
 Whether you are happy, grieving, at peace, anxious, younger, older, new to yoga, or seasoned in your practice - join me as you illuminate your path to peace.
-La is available for private yoga.

 Katie Egloff (she/her/hers), RYT-200